endurodave/AsyncMulticastDelegateModern/README.md

 	<li><strong>Ease of Use</strong> &ndash; function signature template arguments (e.g., <code>MulticastDelegate&lt;void(TestStruct*)&gt;</code>)</li>
 </ol>

 <p>The delegate implementation significantly eases multithreaded application development by executing the delegate function with all of the function arguments on the thread of control that you specify.
 The framework handles all of the low-level machinery to safely invoke any function signature on a target thread.
-Windows 2017 and Eclipse projects are included for easy experimentation.</p>
+CMake  build are included for easy experimentation on Windows, Linux and other platforms.</p>

 <h2>Delegates Background</h2>